 - Past Results – the small numbers underneath the horse’s number indicate the past results, with the most recent on the right, figures left of a hyphen being from last season and left of a slash the season before that.
 More info on this is given below.

 - Silks – a pictorial representation of the silks, clothes, the jockey will wear, including the helmet

 - Past Performance – in small boxes next to the name are letters such as C or D. Again, we will explain more about these below

-- Tips – the small number indicated how many of a selected bunch of tipsters have selected this horse as their pick
+- Tips – there may be a small number indicating how many of a selected bunch of news outlets have selected this horse as their pick

-- Heading – beneath the tips number is the Racing Post Rating, although note this excludes jockey’s allowance
+- Heading – beneath the tips number is the RPR rating, although note this excludes jockey’s allowance

-- Trainer – next come two names and the trainer is the top one, with the number next to this the percentage of their horses who have run to form
+- Trainer – under the name of the horse come two names and the trainer is on the right, there may be a number next to this the percentage of their horses who have run to form

-- Jockey – the bottom name is the jockey riding the horse and the small number next to that is the weight they claim, meaning their horse carries less weight
+- Jockey – also shown is the name of the jockey riding the horse, if there is a small number next to their name, that is the weight they claim, meaning their horse carries less weight

 - Age – next come three sets of numbers, the first being the age of the horse

-- Weight – the weight, shown as 9-1, is the weight carried by each horse, 9-1 meaning nine stone and one pound
+- Weight – the weight, shown as 9st, is the weight carried by each horse, 9 meaning nine stone and zero pounds

-- Official Rating – beneath these is the Official Rating of the horse which is used to create the handicap and can only be granted once the horse has won a race or raced at least three times with at least one top six finish
+- Official Rating – you will often also see the Official Rating of the horse which is used to create the handicap and can only be granted once the horse has won a race or raced at least three times with at least one top six finish